 This easy homemade tomatillo salsa verde recipe only uses a few ingredients and is ready in under 30 minutes!
-You can make it mild or spicy, according to your taste.
+You can make this green salsa mild or spicy, according to your taste.

 I can never get enough Mexican food.
 My mom craved it when she was pregnant with me.
 So, I guess I was literally born to love it.

-Mexico is one of my absolute favorite travel destinations, but since I can't get there as often as I like, I love to make Mexican recipes at home.
-This tomatillo salsa verde is one of those recipes!
+Mexico is one of my absolute favorite travel destinations, but I can't get there as often as I like.
+So I love to make homemade Mexican recipes including this tomatillo salsa verde!

 Jump to:

-- Fresh tomatillos: Make sure the husk is still nice and green, and that the fruit inside is bright green and firm.
-If the husks have turned yellow or brown, they are likely not very fresh and have been sitting around for a while, so avoid those.
+- Fresh tomatillos: Don't be afraid of buying and preparing tomatillos!
+Make sure the tomatillo husk is still nice and green, and that the fruit inside is bright green and firm.
+If the husks have turned yellow or brown, they are likely not very fresh and have been sitting around for a while, so avoid using those for this homemade green salsa recipe.

-- Fresh serrano or jalapeño peppers: Serranos are a bit spicier.
-You can use one pepper of your choice, or more if you like it spicier.
+- Fresh serrano or jalapeño peppers: Serrano peppers are a bit spicier.
+You can use one pepper of your choice, or add more if you want a spicy tomatillo salsa.

-- Yellow onion: Traditionally, Mexican food frequently uses white onion, but I prefer the sweeter taste of yellow onion.
+- Yellow onion: Traditionally, Mexican recipes frequently use white onion, but I prefer the sweeter taste of yellow onion.
 Use whichever you like best.

 - Kosher salt